 A priori, I would choose the analysis preformed in part (2) of this homework.
-As mentioned above, the advantages in this analysis are that we do not have to assume a non-linear association between LDL and all cause mortality.
+As mentioned above, the advantages in this analysis are that we do not have to assume a non-linear association between LDL and all cause mortality (assuming linearity is not a bad practice.
+It is probably the best assumption to make when you know little.
+However, here due to multiplicative effect of predictors, log LDL may be the best).
 Although multiplicative models are sometimes more complicated to interpret, they may be more scientifically meaningful.
 This model may be especially scientifically meaningful as we considered pre-specified LDL groups that have scientific meaning.
-Although treating LDL as a continuous variable may increase statistical power, comparing groups that have a biological meaning may help us better answer the scientific question.
+Although treating LDL as a continuous variable may increase statistical power, comparing groups that have a biological meaning may help us better answer the scientific question. (using flexible method for POI may not be a good choice and dummies are the last thing you would like to try)

+Grade: 1/5 please refer to the key and see comments in your answer.